maplain/ctx-demo/README.md

 Concurrent pattern:
 Based on example here: https://blog.golang.org/pipelines with improvement:
 1. downstream worker is able to notify upstream node to cancel the whole job which is important in reality and tricky to implement correctly because:
    1. generally only sender close the sending channel, but in this case, sender of errChan is downstream worker not upstream routine;
+     think about the quote from above blog:
+     ```
+     There is a pattern to our pipeline functions:
+          1. stages close their outbound channels when all the send operations are done.
+          2. stages keep receiving values from inbound channels until those channels are closed.
+     ```
    2. we also want to collect and return all returned results when whole job is cancelled in the middle

 try:
 ```